Tartu–Moscow Semiotic School

 The Tartu–Moscow Semiotic School is a scientific school of thought in the field of semiotics that was formed in 1964 and led by Juri Lotman.
-Among the other members of this school were Boris Uspensky, Vyacheslav Ivanov, Vladimir Toporov, Mikhail Gasparov, Alexander Piatigorsky, Isaak I. Revzin, and others.
+Among the other members of this school were Boris Uspenskij, Vyacheslav Ivanov, Vladimir Toporov, Mikhail Gasparov, Alexander Piatigorsky, Isaak I. Revzin, and others.
 As a result of their collective work, they established a theoretical framework around the semiotics of culture.

 History

 The Tartu–Moscow School of Semiotics developed an original method of multidimensional cultural analysis.
 The languages of culture are interpreted as secondary modelling systems in relation to verbal language.
 This method permits a productive understanding of the use of different languages of culture.

 This school is widely known for its journal, Sign Systems Studies (formerly published in Russian as Труды по знаковым системам), published by Tartu University Press.
 It is the oldest semiotics journal in the world, established in 1964.

 In its first period, the 1960s and 1970s, TMSS followed a structuralist approach and was strongly influenced by Russian formalism.

+The term "semiotics" was banned in the Soviet Union at that time, and the researchers used the obfuscated term "secondary modeling systems" (Вторичные моделирующие системы) coined by Juri Lotman and Vladimir Uspensky, in the name of the Tartu Summer Schools on semiotics.

-Since the 1980s, its approach can be characterized as post-structuralist (highly dynamic and complex), and is connected with the introduction of Juri Lotman's concept of semiosphere and its relation to organicism.
+Since the 1980s, the approach of TMSS can be characterized as post-structuralist (highly dynamic and complex), and is connected with the introduction of Juri Lotman's concept of semiosphere and its relation to organicism.

 From 1990s, TMSS has been succeeded by the Tartu Semiotics School, which is based in the Department of Semiotics of the University of Tartu and led by Kalevi Kull, Peeter Torop, Mihhail Lotman, Timo Maran, and others.

-Semiotics of Culture
+Semiotics of culture

-The Semiotics of Culture is a research field within general semiotics founded by the Tartu-Moscow School.
-It originated in the structural linguistics of Ferdinand de Saussure, the ideas of Russian Formalism, and the Prague Linguistic Circle, alongside various individual theorists, although the theories developed in the Semiotics of Culture (especially its later iterations) depart radically from these influences.
-Juri Lotman is considered the main representative of the Semiotics of Culture.
+The semiotics of culture is a research field within general semiotics founded by the Tartu-Moscow School.
+It originated in the structural linguistics of Ferdinand de Saussure, the ideas of Russian Formalism, and the Prague Linguistic Circle, alongside various individual theorists, although the theories developed in the semiotics of culture (especially its later iterations) depart radically from these influences.
+Juri Lotman is considered the main representative of the semiotics of culture.

-Terms central to the semiotics of culture include “text,” “modeling system,” “language,” Lotman's conception of the “semiosphere,” and of course “culture” itself.
-While its ideas were being formulated in the 1960s, an official birth year for the semiotics of culture could be marked as 1973, when Lotman alongside Vjacheslav V. Ivanov, Aleksandr M. Pjatigorskij, Vladimir N. Toporov, and Boris A. Uspenskij first published the manifesto Theses on the semiotic study of cultures (as applied to Slavic texts).
+Terms central to the semiotics of culture include "text", "modeling system", "language", Lotman's conception of the "semiosphere", and of course "culture" itself.
+While its ideas were being formulated in the 1960s, an official birth year for the semiotics of culture could be marked as 1973, when Lotman - alongside Vjacheslav V. Ivanov, Aleksandr M. Pjatigorskij, Vladimir N. Toporov, and Boris A. Uspenskij - first published the manifesto "Theses on the semiotic study of cultures (as applied to Slavic texts)".